jbroadway/search/README.md

 1\.
 Unzip it into your apps folder

 2\.
-Edit the apps/search/conf/config.php and add your ElasticSearch servers or IndexTank credentials
+Duplicate the file `apps/search/conf/config.php` to `conf/app.search.config.php` then edit that file and add your ElasticSearch servers or IndexTank credentials.

 3\.
 Add the following hooks to your global `conf/config.php`: